Writing Guides

 Just when you thought you had found the perfect solution to faster content creation … performance starts to drop.
-The article that you or your team just generated just doesn’t bring the same level of engagement.
-And when you read it, you just know: it sounds fake.
-And you’re not the only one who can tell.
+The article that you or your team generated simply doesn't bring the same level of engagement.
+Reading it carefully, you immediately understand: it sounds like chatgpt.
+Instead of a polished article, you just produced a fake sounding text that will annoy any reader past the first few sentences.

 AI is an amazing tool, but you need to prompt it well to obtain content that suits your brand and your audience.
 The consequences of AI sounding text can truly harm your internet presence.
 Even when the user doesn't consciously analyse it as AI, they rapidly lose interest.
-AI content triggers:

-• Low engagement
+• Low engagement and high bounce rates

-• Suspicion
+• Suspicion and eroded trust

-Why it feels fake: Real writing varies.
+AI tends to write in perfectly balanced sentences where real writing varies.
 Some sentences are short when others wander.
 An article needs to introduce sentence length and content variations.

 AI loves to explain what doesn't need explaining.